actoron/jadex/docs/getting-started/getting-started.md

 # Getting Started with Jadex Active Components

 With Jadex, you can use the *Active Components* approach to develop distributed applications.
-This approach combines a hierachical service component architecture (SCA) with the possibility of abstract business logic implementation based on [BDI Agents](../tutorials/bdiv3/01%20Introduction.md) or [BPMN Workflows](../tutorials/bpmn/01%20Introduction.md) (see [Component Types](../component-types/component-types.md) for more information).
+This approach combines a hierachical service component architecture (SCA) with the possibility of abstract business logic implementation based on [BDI Agents] or [BPMN Workflows] (see [Component Types] for more information).

-The communication model is based on [services](../services/services.md#implementation).
+The communication model is based on [Services].
 An Active Component is an entity that has defined dependencies with its environment.
 Similar to other component models these dependencies are described using required and provided services, i.e. services that a component needs to consume from other components for its functioning and services that it provides to others.